soDLA-publishment/soDLA/docs/register_configurations.md

 address: 0xa084

-format:
+format: io.mrdma_stall[31:0]

-Count stall cycles of M read DMA for one layer.
+Count stall cycles of M read DMA for one layer, for MRDMA ig stage.
+MRDMA ig is to send request to external memory.

 ## D_PERF_BRDMA_READ_STALL

 address: 0xa088

-format:
+format: io.brdma_stall[31:0]

-Count stall cycles of B read DMA for one layer
+Count stall cycles of B read DMA for one layer, for BRDMA ig stage.
+BRDMA ig is to send requst to external memory in multi-batch mode.

-D_PERF_NRDMA_READ_STALL
+## D_PERF_NRDMA_READ_STALL

 address: 0xa08c

-Count stall cycles of N read DMA for one layer
+Count stall cycles of N read DMA for one layer, for NRDMA ig stage, in batch normalization

-D_PERF_ERDMA_READ_STALL
+## D_PERF_ERDMA_READ_STALL

 address: 0xa090

-Count stall cycles of E read DMA for one layer
+Count stall cycles of E read DMA for one layer, for ERDMA ig stage, in element-wise mode.